rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 git push
 ```

-9. Enter your gitLab Group Access Token when prompted for credentials
+9. Enter your GitLab Group Access Token when prompted for credentials

 username = `pipeline`
 password = token saved in `Vault` earlier